harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

       -- We'll let ourselves use magic numbers in our bounds checker. outOfBounds (x, y) = x < 0 || x > 9 || y < 0 || y > 23
-      -- Finally, we ensure there is no overlap and no OOB block.
-      -- We could use Data.Set to make this significantly more efficient. in (S.null (S.intersection (S.fromList activeCoords) fullCoords))
+      -- Finally, we ensure there is no overlap and no OOB block. in (S.null (S.intersection (S.fromList activeCoords) fullCoords))
         && (not (any outOfBounds activeCoords))
 :}